What is OTE (On-Target Earnings) and how is it structured in 2027?

 3.2 The 2027 shift toward decelerators

 The new wrinkle in 2027 plans — driven by post-ZIRP capital discipline — is the rise of decelerators below 60% attainment.
 SalesCompLab's 2026 benchmark reports 4-in-5 comp teams have tightened the decelerator floor, typically paying 0.5x commission rate between 40-60% attainment and $0 below 40%.
+The goal: stop paying high commission on a $1K deal that barely moves the needle.

-3.3 Cliffs vs. Ramps
+3.3 Cliffs vs. ramps

 A commission cliff pays nothing until the rep hits a threshold (e.g., 50% of quota).
 A ramp pays linearly from dollar one.
 Force Management and Pavilion both recommend ramps for new-logo AEs (motivational) and cliffs only for renewal AMs where the deal economics already favor the company.